Avianca Flight 410

-Avianca Flight 410 was a flight that crashed at 13:17 on March 17, 1988, near Cúcuta, Colombia, which occurred shortly after takeoff when it flew into a mountain.
+Avianca Flight 410 was a flight that crashed at 13:17 on 17 March 1988, near Cúcuta, Colombia, which occurred shortly after takeoff when it flew into a mountain.
 All 143 people on board were killed.
-It was the deadliest aviation accident to occur in Colombia at the time.
+It was the deadliest aviation accident to occur in Colombia until American Airlines Flight 965.

 Aircraft

-The aircraft was a Boeing 727-21 operated by Avianca, the national airline of Colombia.
-Flight 410 was a regular scheduled domestic passenger flight from Cúcuta-Camilo Daza International Airport (CUC) to Cartagena de Indias-Rafael Núñez International Airport (CTG).
-The aircraft crashed at El Espartillo mountain shortly after takeoff from runway 33 at Cúcuta.

-The aircraft registration number was HK-1716.
-That aeroplane had flown previously with Pan Am, as N321PA (Clipper Koln-Bonn); it was sold on September 20, 1974, to Avianca.
-The aircraft was built in 1966, and had 44,000 hours of airframe time.
+The aircraft involved, manufactured in 1966, was a Boeing 727-21 owned and operated by Avianca.
+It was registered as HK-1716 serial number 18999.
+It had flown previously with Pan Am, originally registered as N321PA and named Clipper Koln-Bonn; it was sold on 20 September 1974, to Avianca.
+It had logged 43,848 hours of airframe time and was powered by three Pratt & Whitney JT8D-7A engines.

 Description

-AV410 took off from Cúcuta at around 13:17 from runway 33 bound for Cartagena.
-There was no further information from HK-1716 until ground witnesses claimed that they saw a Boeing 727 flying too low.
-The plane contacted some trees and then, at 13:18:01, struck the mountain head on.
+The plane took off from Cúcuta at around 13:17 from runway 33 bound for Cartagena.
+There was no further information from the plane until ground witnesses claimed that they saw a Boeing 727 flying too low.
+The plane contacted some trees and then, at 13:18, it struck the mountain head on.
 The 727 broke in half and disintegrated when the fuel exploded; the remains were scattered in a 60 m radius.
 There were no survivors among the 7 crew and 136 passengers.

 Rescue operations and commissions rushed to the crash site, which was impossible to reach due to nightfall and the resulting low visibility.
 Area residents provided light and helped the rescuers reach the top of the mountain, where the rest of the wreckage was.
 The next day, the remains were transported back to Cúcuta to be identified by their family members.